JVS Toronto

 Nadine has been described as compassionate, encouraging and committed.
 She enjoys helping others and takes the time to understand her mentees’ challenges and goals to help them stay on track to meet their goals.
 So far, Nadine has helped 10 immigrant professionals and their families in their transition to Canada.
 She provides a broad range of assistance including tips on job hunting, networking, Canadian work culture, employee and manager relationships and even daycare advice.

-By Donna Chabot Filed Under: News & Highlights
+By Donna Chabot Filed Under: Career Voice: Blog, News & Highlights

 Leave a Reply Cancel reply